A multi-fidelity approach coupling parameter space reduction and non-intrusive POD with application to structural optimization of passenger ship hulls: Structural optimization pipeline

 \section{Structural optimization pipeline}

 In this work we use the Nested Analysis and Design (NAND)~\cite{arora2005review, balesdent2012survey} approach.
 We consider the problem:

-where $\s$ represents the state vector, and $R(\s, \mupar)$ a general high-dimensional discretized parametric PDE, which we are going to characterize in \cref{sec:ironth_fom}.
+where $\s$ represents the state vector, and $R(\s, \mupar)$ a general high-dimensional discretized parametric \RA{partial differential equation (PDE)}, which we are going to characterize in \autoref{sec:ironth_fom}.
 Following the NAND approach, where $\s$ is considered an implicit function of $\mupar$, we can rewrite the optimization problem as

 So for every queried parameter point $\mupar$, we solve the PDE and evaluate the function to minimize.
-For a fast and accurate solution of the PDE we use reduced order models described in \cref{sec:ironth_rom}.
+For a fast and accurate solution of the PDE we use reduced order models described in \autoref{sec:ironth_rom}.

-The complete structural mono-objective optimization workflow is depicted in \cref{fig:ironth_hull_opt_scheme}, in which for every building block we emphasize the software used.
+The complete structural mono-objective optimization workflow is depicted in \autoref{fig:ironth_hull_opt_scheme}, in which for every building block we emphasize the software used.